 - Accuracy: up to 50 microns

-An open source delta 3D printer, this differing type of 3D printer allows for the speed, as with less weight on the print head, faster speeds and quicker acceleration can occur without the threat of overshooting.
+An open source delta 3D printer, this differing type of 3D printer allows for faster print speed, as with less weight on the print head, faster speeds and quicker acceleration can occur without overshooting.
 Higher print speeds can therefore be maintained without any loss of accuracy.

 Unlike many delta printers, the Monoprice Mini Delta comes fully assembled, so you can get printing in less than an hour from opening the box.
 The heated bed means you can print ABS and other trickier 3D printer filaments, and you can print via WiFi as well as by USB or SD card.
 The sturdy metal frame improves part print quality by anchoring the printer down so external factors like vibrations don’t impact quality, and overall it’s a fantastic open source 3D printer for a low price.

 Anet A8 – Low cost open source 3D printer